 Whether you’re looking to take on a Grand Designs-scale project or a more conventional home renovation, getting the initial planning right could save you money down the line – as some of the most over-budget Grand Designs can evidence.

-Tony Hill, Head of Professional Negligence at Been Let Down, gives his advice on the top three aspects to look out for before kickstarting a renovation or construction project.
+Rob Godfrey, Head of Professional Negligence at Been Let Down, gives his advice on the top three aspects to look out for before kickstarting a renovation or construction project.

 - The budget